Weyl geometric effects on the propagation of light in gravitational fields: From Weyl geometry to Weyl geometric gravity

 \subsection{Weyl geometry}

 One of the basic properties of Weyl geometry is the variation of the length of a vector under parallel transport.
-If a vector with length $\ell $ is parallel transported between the infinitesimally close points $x^{\mu }$ and $x^{\mu }+\delta x^{\mu }$, in Weyl geometry the length of the vector will change according to
+If a vector with initial $\ell = g_{\mu \nu} v^\mu v^\nu$ is parallel transported between the infinitesimally close points $x^{\mu }$ and $x^{\mu }+\delta x^{\mu }$, then in Weyl geometry the length of the vector will change according to

-where $\omega _{\mu }$ is the Weyl vector field.
+where $\omega _{\mu }$ is the Weyl vector field, and $\alpha $ is a constant, called the Weyl gauge coupling constant.
+In the above equation, the change in length $\delta \ell$ is proportional to the initial length $\ell$ of the vector.
+This means that null vectors, for which $\ell = 0$, do not change in length under parallel transport in Weyl geometry.
+On the other hand, the lengths of timelike and spacelike vectors will generally change under parallel transport in Weyl geometry.

 The second important characteristic of Weyl geometry is the abandonment of the metric compatibility condition $\nabla _{\alpha }g_{\mu \nu }=0$ of Riemann geometry.
-One can define the nonmetricity $Q_{\lambda \mu \nu }$ through the covariant derivative of the metric tensor, which in Weyl geometry takes the form
+The nonmetricity $Q_{\lambda \mu \nu }$ can be defined through the covariant derivative of the metric tensor, which in Weyl geometry takes the form of

 where $\alpha $ denotes the Weyl gauge coupling constant.
 From the nonmetricity condition in \cref{nmetr}, we immediately obtain the connection $\tilde{\Gamma}_{\mu \nu }^{\lambda }$ of Weyl geometry as